OlabisiAdetutu/SAS-Employee-Retention-Analysis/README.md

 # SAS-Employee-Retention-Analysis

-#  HR Analytics with SAS

-This project explores an HR dataset using SAS to uncover insights about employee satisfaction, turnover, and workplace patterns.
+This project utilizes an HR dataset in SAS to uncover insights into employee satisfaction, turnover, and workplace patterns.

 ---